- United Behavioral Health/United Healthcare/Optum

 Your insurance may not cover mental health or may not have out-of-network benefits.

 There are also times when in-network insurance policies do not cover mental health benefits.
 If this is the case with your insurance, or your insurance does not cover out-of-network psychological services, then you are likely eligible to deduct the cost of services on your tax return as a health-related expense (please consult your accountant or tax return advisor for specific guidelines and information).
 You can also use money from a health savings account (HSA) or flexible spending account (FSA) to pay for services.
 We are glad to work with you in terms of receipts or statements that you would need for your accountant or year-end planning.
+You will be responsiblt for paying our fees up front.

 To determine your out-of-network coverage, the first thing you should do is check with your insurance by calling the member services number on the back of your card.